hpssjellis/mcu-stable-edu-launch/rak2270-sticker-tracker/rak-at-commands.md

 AT+NJS=?
 Description: LoRa Network Join status(0 = not joined, 1 = joined)|

 AT+RECV=?
-Description: Last received data in hex mode (not working for me)
+Description: Last received data in hex mode (make sure no space at the end)

-AT+SEND=12:112233   Send data in port: hex format (not working for me)
+AT+SEND=12:112233   Send data in port: hex format (make sure no space at the end  11 byte limit)

+AT+LPSEND=2:0:03683C0467067C07730010080200C8    (This works)

 AT+CLASS=?
 Description: LoRa Class A B or C